simonh1000/elm-jwt/README.md

 # Jwt token helper functions.

+A collection of Http and Json decoder functions to use in Jwt installations.

 ## Examples

-An example is included of the software working with a Node and a Phoenix backend.
+[Examples](https://github.com/simonh1000/elm-jwt) are included of the software working with a Node and a Phoenix backend.

+Enjoy,

+Simon